Mechanical Puzzles Addiction

 Symmetry Puzzle

 Assembling several pieces into a symmetrical shape, whether in 2D or 3D, presents a deceptively challenging task.
 Defining the goal merely in terms of symmetry introduces numerous possibilities.
-To navigate this complexity, consider the following questions:
+Thinking about the following problems might be helpful:

 - Where the symmetry axis could be?